ggabbiani/orthodocs/README.md

     function sphereBoundingBox(d,r=1) =
         let(d = d ? d : 2*r) [[-r,-r,-r],[+r,+r,+r]];

-ADOX will interpret the comment as an annotation for the function with the following result:
+ODOX will interpret the comment starting with '!' as an annotation related to the function with the following result:

 ---